-We have determined that Hawaiian monk seals, whose population is estimated at 1,100-1,200, are exposed to significant levels of ciguatoxin.
+We have determined that Hawaiian monk seals, whose population is estimated at 1,100–1,200, are exposed to significant levels of ciguatoxin.
 Ciguatoxin is produced by marine algae (e.g., Gambierdiscus toxicus) common on coral reefs and accumulates in fish species that are then consumed by marine mammals and humans.
 Ciguatera fish poisoning, the human disease caused by ciguatoxin, affects thousands of people every year worldwide in the form of acute gastrointestinal and neurological illness with persistent symptoms resembling chronic fatigue syndrome.
-Ciguatoxin can similarly poison seals and could pose management particular challenges for Hawaiian monk seals, the population of which has been dwindling at four percent annually due to poor foraging success and additional environmental and human factors.
+Ciguatoxin can similarly poison seals and could pose management challenges for Hawaiian monk seals, whose population has been dwindling at four percent annually due to poor foraging success and additional environmental and human factors.

 What We Did